HorstBaerbel/res2h/README.md

 res2h
 ========

+**tl;dr:** Load binary data from arbitrary files and dump it to a raw hex C/C++ array for compiling into your software, or bundle the data from all the files in a binary archive.

-res2h can convert binary data from files to a raw hex arrays in .c/.cpp source files which you can then include in your project and compile them into the executable.
+**res2h** can convert binary data from files to a raw hex arrays in .c/.cpp source files which you can then include in your project and compile them into the executable.
 It can also create a common header that lets you access all the converted arrays with one include.
-If you don't want your data to be loaded into memory res2h also provides the possiblility to create one binary archive containg all the files which you can the access via the "Res2h" class provided in seperate headers.
-You can also embed this archive in your executable, so you only have one file and access it like you would with an archive on disk.
+If you don't want your data to be loaded into memory res2h also provides the possiblility to create one binary archive containing all the files which you can then access via the "Res2h" class provided in seperate headers.
+You can also embed this archive in your executable, so you only have one file, and access it like you would with any other archive on disk.

-tl;dr: Load plain binary data from arbitrary files and dump them to a raw hex C/C++ array for compiling into your software, or bundle the files in a binary archive.

-Inspired by [bin2h](http://code.google.com/p/bin2h/) with added functionality.
+It is inspired by [bin2h](http://code.google.com/p/bin2h/) with added functionality.
 It should at least work in Windows, Ubuntu and Raspbian.

+**res2hdump** is a tool that lets you dump information and/or files from a binary res2h archive or an archive embedded in another file, e.g. executable.
+It also serves as an example on how to use the "Res2h" class contained in the "res2hinterface" files.

 License
 ========